 SAFETY

 Eduard guides the rides personally, accompanied by a back-up rider if the group is quite big.
 He carries a satellite telephone for emergencies and generally takes an extra horse as a spare in case one goes lame along the way.
-A 4WD vehicle is available for support if required with other 4WD vehicles available if necessary.
+A 4WD vehicle is available for support if required with other 4WD vehicles available at the ranch if necessary.

 WEATHER

 Peru's climate varies widely, ranging from tropical in the foothills and rain forest, to arctic in the highest mountains of the Andes.
 In the Sierra area of Cusco and Machu Picchu, the temperature ranges seasonally from about 5 to 21 degrees C (40 to 70 °F).
 Rainfall is usually scanty, but heavy rains are expected in the mountains between December and mid March.
 Rides are generally not run during these months as the going in the Sacred Valley can be wet and slippery.
 In Cusco, which is in the south-eastern Sierra, annual rainfall averages about 81.5 cm (32 in).

 WHAT TO BRING

 We will send you a list when you book.

 ITINERARY Example Itinerary The following is an example of the Sacred Valley Ride itinerary although please note it is only an example and day-by-day arrangements may be altered by your guide in his absolute discretion if riding ability of the group, weather or other local conditions require.
 [You will need to spend the night before the ride in Cusco for acclimatisation purposes].
-Day 1 - Met from your hotel in Cusco at 09.00 and driven about 1 1⁄2 hours to a hotel in the heart of the Sacred Valley.
-Perfectly located between Cusco and Machu Picchu, the hotel is at lower altitude than Cusco which helps with acclimatization.
+Day 1 - Met from your hotel in Cusco at 09.00 and driven about 1 1⁄2 hours to a hotel in the heart of the Sacred Valley, which will be base for the next three nights.
+Perfectly located between Cusco and Machu Picchu, the hotel is at lower altitude than Cusco which helps with acclimatization, and only 5 km from the stables.
 Unpack and settle into your rooms, then a short drive to meet your host, Eduard van Brunschot Vega.
 There will an informal briefing about the ride ahead over lunch, and perhaps demonstration of classical Peruvian riding, and then riders will be matched to their horses.
 In the afternoon set of on a short circuit ride to familiarise yourself with your horse.
 This is a chance for a glimpse into the local lives of the villagers and also to see the rich flora of the Peruvian Andes - the Molle (or Pepper) tree (the Incas once used the resin to embalm mummies), the Sauco Tree (which produces small and very tasty purplish-black fruits), the Capuli fruit tree (similar to a cherry) and many other intriguing species.
-Dinner at a local restaurant.
+Dinner at a local restaurant or at the ranch.
 Night Hotel Sonesta Posada del Inca (or similar) in the Sacred Valley where the next 8 nights are spent.
-(Approx. 4 hours riding; altitude: 2,800m) (L,D)
+(Approx. 4 hours riding; altitude: 2,800m) (B,L,D)